-Lu almost didn’t recognize the symptoms.
+Lu almost didn’t recognize the symptoms brewing in her body.
 It had been a while.
 The warm tingle at the base of her skull should’ve been her first clue.
-Then the headache building and heat stabbing into her fingers.
-The taste of ashes and smoke inside her mouth left no room for doubt.
+Then the headache building and the taste of ashes and smoke inside her mouth.
+The blazing heat stabbing through her fingers left no room for doubt.

-She curled her palms around the steering wheel trying to ignore the agony in her fingertips.
-This will go away soon.
+She curled her palms around the steering wheel trying to keep her fingertips from scorching the new wheel cover.
+Think chilly thoughts and the heat will go away soon.
 Accidentally incinerating an asshole on the road will not.

 She’d better catch up to him.
-It would probably take about three minutes before he’d notice.
+It would probably take about three minutes before he’d notice the flames.
 Her ’89 Chevy shook as she pushed it above its normal cruising speed.
 She scanned the cars ahead trying to glimpse the massive SUV.
 Good.
 It was stuck behind someone else.
 A little more pressure to the gas and she gained some ground on him.
-Surely he must be noticing the flames by now.
+Surely he must’ve noticed something by now.

 She passed a couple of cars until she was behind him again.
-Smoke rose in his back window.
+The pillow was spewing smoke in his rear window.
 The fire seemed limited to the last row of seats but with the amount of crap in his vehicle, she couldn’t be sure.
 She blared her horn and pointed to the side of the road.
 He ignored her.
 What the hell was wrong with the jerk?
-She honked again and he merely waved that oh-so-endearing finger at her.
+She honked again and he merely waved that oh-so-endearing finger.

-Her car shuddered ominously and Lu realized she’d have to slow down or she’d have her own troubles to deal with.
+Her car shuddered ominously.
+She’d better slow down or she’d have her own troubles to deal with.
 Hell, she’d catch the jerk when he finally realized the problem and pulled over.

 About three miles up the highway she finally saw him at the side of the highway frantically throwing things out of the back of his vehicle.
 She stopped a ways ahead in case his tank blew up and walked back to his car.